About the course

 A number of MPhil students choose to continue to doctoral study after completing the course, expanding their MPhil thesis into a DPhil thesis in ODID or elsewhere.
 Others have gone on to jobs in the United Nations, government, diplomacy, politics, NGOs, the media, art, business, finance, management, technology and development consultancies.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.

 Proven and potential academic excellence

 As one of the purposes of the course is to provide a basic education in the subject, in exceptional cases, students who have not specialised in a social science may be admitted to read for the MPhil in Development Studies.
-It should be recognised that for some students, the transition to a social studies approach to learning may not be easy.
+It should be recognised that for some students, the transition to a social studies approach to learning may be challenging.

 Entrance to the course is very competitive and most successful applicants have a first-class degree or the equivalent.

-For applicants with a degree from the USA, the minimum GPA sought is 3.8 out of 4.0.
+For applicants with a degree from the USA, the minimum GPA normally sought is 3.8 out of 4.0.

-No Graduate Record Examination (GRE) or GMAT scores are sought.
+No Graduate Record Examination (GRE) or GMAT scores are required for application.